-A council cannot exceed its fund available for additional councillor responsibilities.
+A council cannot exceed its capped fund available for additional councillor responsibilities.
 If a council’s fund had previously been fully allocated, then any new position will require a reduction in the amounts of extra remuneration for other positions that were previously approved by the Authority.

 If a council did not originally allocate its entire fund for additional councillor responsibilities, but wishes to do so by appointing an additional committee chair during the triennium, the Authority would need to be convinced that the new role did not result in a reduction of duties/workload of the other chairs.

 The Authority does not need to be advised of a reduction in the number of positions of additional responsibility if no changes are proposed to levels of extra remuneration for other positions.
 Any funds saved from such a reduction do not need to be reallocated.

 The Authority will consider requests to change structures as they are received.
-The process of developing and producing a determination will normally take at least three months and may take longer with the intervention of the summer break.
-Councils need to wait till an amended determination is gazetted by the Authority before they can make extra payments to elected members, but all payments will be back dated to the time when the councillor assumed the particular role.
+The process of developing and producing a determination will normally take at least three months.
+In all cases where there is a change, councils need to wait till an amended determination is gazetted by the Authority before they can make extra payments to elected members.
+However, all payments will be back dated to the time when a councillor assumed a particular role.

 The Authority has traditionally accepted proposals in respect of additional remuneration that are unanimously supported.
 Where it receives split recommendations, the Authority cannot overlook such differences.
 In those cases, strong supporting documentation concerning the reasoning behind any change in the recognition of positions should be provided.

 A council cannot generally make a request for an increase in the size of the total fund for additional councillor responsibilities if, in the course of the year, it appears that it is not sufficient to meet needs.
 Under extraordinary circumstances (for example following a major natural disaster) the Authority might agree to an increase.

 Allocation, increase and carry-over of additional fund